vinherch/todo-app-prisma-nextjs13/README.md

 ## Usage

-Rename the example.env & example.env.local file to .env and env.local and enter the required data like the mysql connections string or the token secret.
+Rename the example.env & example.env.local file to .env and env.local and enter the required data like the mysql connection string or the token secret.

 Install dependencies